 Issues With Enforcement

-There are other issues that are more difficult to enforce, such as payments from one party to the other for equitable distribution purposes or payments due for a marital debt that one party was ordered to pay.
+Other issues can be more difficult to enforce, such as payments from one party to the other for equitable distribution purposes or payments due for a marital debt that one party was ordered to pay.
 In this situation, contempt is not an available remedy.
-The remedies that are available are those that are available between creditors and debtors.
+The remedies that are available include those that between creditors and debtors.
 For example, you may be able to seek a judgment against the defaulting party and/or a garnishment of wages.
 However, you will not be able to seek incarceration for the non-compliance of the order.

 The extent to which a Final Judgment will be enforceable is largely dependent on how well the original settlement agreement and/or Final Judgment is written.
-This is one reason you should hire an attorney at the initial stages of your family law case.
-There are certain provisions that can be drafted to make support more easily enforceable and in some circumstances, you can add a provision to the property settlement agreement that will allow for certain matters to be enforceable by contempt even though generally property agreements are not enforceable by contempt.
+This is one reason you should hire a family law attorney at the initial stages of your case.
+There are certain provisions that can be drafted to make support more easily enforceable and in some circumstances, you can add a provision to the property settlement agreement that will allow for certain matters to be enforceable by contempt.

 If the Court finds that a party has failed to pay support, but the failure to pay is not willful (i.e. the defaulting party is unable to pay), the Court may order the defaulting party to engage in job searches or other actions that will lead to the ability to pay support.
 The Judge will have additional sanctions available, such as entering a judgment for the unpaid support.
 Most support issues are modifiable and it may be appropriate that the support order is adjusted based on specific circumstances.

 For example, the defaulting party may have lost a job or source of income through no fault of his or her own and it makes it difficult or impossible to pay the support amount required under the current order.
 It is important for both the petitioner and the defaulting party to contact a child support attorney to discuss all available options before filing an enforcement action related to the payment of support.